LuxKarinthip/karinthip.github.io/README.md

-# Project 1 #Road Accident Risk Analytics for Motor Insurance
+# Project 1 : Road Accident Risk Analytics for Motor Insurance & Risk Reduction

-## Business Context
+## Executive Summary
-Motor insurance claims show persistently high loss ratios in certain locations, but traditional reporting lacks spatial and root-cause insights to guide underwriting and risk prevention decisions.
+- Identified high-risk accident zones with spatial clustering to inform underwriting decisions
+- Mapped accident severity trends by location and time of day
+- Produced actionable insights to support geo-risk pricing strategy and loss mitigation

 ## Business Questions
 - Where are the true accident risk hotspots?